 But if you really are what you eat, she would be a big scrumptious chocolate chip muffin.

 The Heavenly Hearth is her online cooking journal.
 She stumbles upon, she wonders, she chops, she sings, she cooks, she photographs and then she documents.
 Presence of unpremeditated song lyrics,trivia and bits on life amongst recipe measurements are known to be her forte.

-She sincerely wishes that the events in her curious kitchen inspire you enough to whip up something on your own, and have fun in the process as well.
+She sincerely wishes that the events in her kitchen inspire you enough to whip up something on your own, and have fun in the process as well.
 Else, she’d recommend just sitting back with a bowl of caramel popcorn and enjoy her absurd obsession to keep a record of the cooking endeavors in her heavenly hearth.

 She hopes you’re around a while.
 Really.